Aadhi1302/project-backend-secure-login-system/README.md

 # Secure Login System with User Role Management

 ## Project Overview
-This project is a secure backend for a login system built with Node.js, Express, and MongoDB.
+This project is a Secure Login System with User Role Management built with Node.js, Express, and MongoDB.
 It features:
 - User registration and login with JWT authentication
 - Role-based access control (User/Admin)
 - Google reCAPTCHA v2 integration to prevent brute force attacks